 For the glaze (optional):

 - 1/2 cup apricot jam

 - 1 Tablespoon water

 - In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter and sugar until light and fluffy, about 2 minutes.
 Add the eggs one at a time, beating between each addition, then beat in the vanilla extract.

-- Add the flour, baking soda, and salt, and mix just until combined.
+- Add the flour, baking powder, and salt, and mix just until combined.
 Spread the dough into a nonstick 14-inch pizza pan.
 (See Kelly’s Note.)
 Bake the pizza until it is pale golden, 20 to 25 minutes.
 Remove it from the oven and let it cool completely while you make the frosting.

 Make the frosting: